Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 For years, there have been so many head-scratching crime stories coming out of Florida, it’s even inspired a modern cultural joke: The adventures of “Florida Man,” a reference to the myriad headlines about wild exploits and trouble found by the state’s residents.
 “Florida Man” has his own Twitter account, a Reddit page, and countless fans — and it’s not difficult to see why, when the latest Florida Man in the news is grabbing headlines for denying the syringes found in his rectum or for trying to get his pet alligator drunk.

-Now, Oxygen has a new series, “Florida Man Murders,” airing January 9 and January 10 at 7/6c on Oxygen that takes a deep dive into some of the Sunshine State’s most jaw-dropping cases.
+Now, Oxygen's series, “Florida Man Murders,” airing Saturday, July 10 at 9/8c and 10/9c and Sunday, July 11 at 7/6c and 8/7c on Oxygen. takes a deep dive into some of the Sunshine State’s most jaw-dropping cases.

 But surely there are outrageous people in every state, no?
 Didn’t someone in Connecticut call 911 to get a ride to Hooters?
 And there was that guy in Michigan who sat in the middle of the road devouring pancakes, right?!
 Well, yes.
 Absurd shenanigans occur across the U.S. But there are several reasons we hear about the antics of Floridians much more frequently.